coreui/coreui-pro/docs/content/forms/range-slider.md

 ### CSS variables

-Calendar use local CSS variables on `.range-slider` for enhanced real-time customization.
+Bootstap Range Sliders use local CSS variables on `.range-slider` for enhanced real-time customization.
 Values for the CSS variables are set via Sass, so Sass customization is still supported, too.

 {{< scss-docs name="range-slider-css-vars" file="scss/_range-slider.scss" >}}